spr12ian/spr12ian.github.io/content/_index.md

 ---
-title: "Gadgets: etc."
+title: "My UK Gadgets: etc."

-description: "WOTTT!!
-The last theme you'll ever need.
+description: "Just Another Blog.
 Maybe."
-# 1. To ensure Netlify triggers a build on our exampleSite instance, we need to change a file in the exampleSite directory.
-theme_version: '2.8.2'
 cascade:
-  featured_image: '/images/gohugo-default-sample-hero-image.jpg'
+  featured_image: '/images/index.jpg'
 ---
 Welcome to my blog with some of my work in progress.
 I've been working on this idea.
 You can read some of it below.